thexande/pokedex/README.md

 ## Use the following Gherkin stories to guide your development.

-As a user, when I visit the Pokemon index page, I should view all Pokemon.
+As a user, when I visit the Pokemón index page, I should view all Pokemón.

 As a user, when I visit the trainers index page, I should see a list of all trainers.

 As a user, when I view the Pokemón page, if there are less than two Pokemón assigned to the gym, every unassigned Pokemón should have a 'assign to gym' link before the edit and delete links.